fouliex/SelfDrivingCarBehavioralCloning/README.md

 ### Pre-Processing
 The images went through 3 pre-processing steps before going to the Convolution layers.
 The steps are as follow:
-1. Cropping-by removing the unwanted top and bottom parts of each images.
+1. Cropping- by removing the unwanted top and bottom parts of each images.
 There are not needed.
-2. Normalize-by making the images to be between -1 and 1.
+2. Normalize- by making the images to be between -1 and 1.
-3. Max Pooling-by reducing the images size by half the width and half the height.
+3. Max Pooling- by reducing the images size by half the width and half the height.

 ### Model Table Summary
 Below is the table summary of the model: